Audrey E. Kali, co-director, co-producer

 David Tamés, co-director, co-producer, editor

 David currently teaches video production and interactive media courses at Northeastern University.
 He has worked on a wide range of independent film and new media projects as a producer, director, cinematographer, and editor.
-David recently completed The David Hamilton Smith Story, a short documentary about the co-developer of the vaccine that eliminated spinal meningitis.
-He directed the award-winning short documentary Smile Boston Project and co-produced and co-directed Remembering John Marshall about the late ethnographic filmmaker.
+David recently completed bookartbookshop, a micro-documentary about an artist’s bookshop in London.
+His previous work includes The David Hamilton Smith Story, about the co-developer of the vaccine that eliminated spinal meningitis; Smile Boston Project, an award-winning artist profile; and Remembering John Marshall, about the late ethnographic filmmaker who created the most extensive visual record ever made about a single group of people.
 David earned an MS in Media Arts & Sciences from The MIT Media Lab and an MFA from Massachusetts College of Art and Design.

 Peter Miller directed the documentary Sacco and Vanzetti and co-directed A.K.A.
 Doc Pomus.
 His numerous producer credits include the PBS documentary series The Way and Jazz, as well as the Peabody Award-winning Frank Lloyd Wright along with the acclaimed documentaries The Uprising of ’34, Passing it On (winner of 20 film festival awards), and the Academy Award-winning American Dream.